 Amazing scientific discoveries in the Arctic is being made by the Russian scientific community.
 We'll learn some incredible new data about this remote part of the world.

 Warming temperatures are causing ice melt on land and at sea.
 How will this impact on the native eco-system as well as the rest of the world?
 We'll explore this as well as how climate change is responsible for changing weather patterns.

 Click here for more information on Kensington's North Pole Expedition Cruise lead by Mark Terry (with June 30, 2013 special departure).

 A Kensington Explorer-In-Residence, Mark is the 2011 winner of the Gemini Humanitarian Award and recipient of the Stefansson Medal for his work in the Arctic and Antarctica.
 As a documentary filmmaker Mark Terry has been producing award-winning films in Canada for more than 20 years.
 With his film, The Antarctica Challenge: A Global Warning (2009), he achieved the rare feat of setting foot on all seven continents, and his latest film, The Polar Explorer, was the only film invited to screen at the 2011 UN conference in Cancun.
 Mark is an expert in the environmental issues affecting fragile eco-systems and, by extension, the world.

-FREE Private tour in Helsinki and FREE flight from Helsinki to Murmansk and return.
+Special Offer: Book for 2014 for FREE Private tour in Helsinki and FREE flight from Helsinki to Murmansk and return.
+Subject to availability.

-Join us in a unique expedition to the North Pole.
-Be part of the history and travel with us on "Victory", the largest and the most powerful nuclear-powered icebreaker in the world.
+Join a unique expedition to the North Pole.
+Be part of the history and travel on "Victory", the largest and the most powerful nuclear-powered icebreaker in the world.

 Stay in the know: Subscribe to our newsletter to have our hand-picked trips & specials delivered to you!